 Climate change is real.
 And it is affecting tea.
 We’re sure it comes as no surprise to our customers and visitors that Arbor Teas believes in the importance of individuals and businesses working together to reduce our negative impact on the environment and increase our positive impact.
-We are deeply saddened by our country’s announcement to withdraw from the Paris Agreement on climate change, but we believe there is still hope for ourselves and for our favorite beverage.

 Within the tea industry, there are several issues that are specifically related to environmental sustainability and climate change.
 We believe the top 3 issues are: Global Warming; Water; and Transportation.

 Global Warming and the Tea Industry